worthington10TW/worthington10TW/_posts/2020-09-06-training-in-pseudo-situ.markdown

 - Wellbeing questionnaire to give us visibility of team health, measuring Independence/ support/ learning/ pace

 The key to success is a clear vision, achievable bets and goals.
 This should be visible to all and serves as a reminder why the team makes certain decisions.
-During the course lifetime there will be many sessions, blockers, new measures and possible stories that may arise; use your impact map to gauge whether to drop these activities or pursue them.
+During the course lifetime there will be many sessions, blockers, tech tasks and possible stories that may arise; use the above to gauge whether to drop these activities or pursue them.
 Constantly reevaluate current state, do all activities contribute to the vision?

 ---